 Ducking on Dundee Creek

-The relationship between humans and natural resources have changed over time.
-The tools that people used to hunt waterfowl have changed through time along with our attitudes about the importance of conservation.
+The relationship between humans and natural resources has changed over time.
+The tools that people used to hunt waterfowl have changed along with our attitudes about the importance of conservation.

 Mounted Specimens